 \end{theo}

--0.2in {\bf Proof.} Start with the second equality of Proposition \ref{prop:repeatedrecursionS} and resumming.
-Note that $L_{k-1}$ contains a term $b_m$ if $k>m$.
-These are included in $B(m,n,b_m)$. \QED
+-0.2in {\bf Proof.} The main change in the second equality of Proposition \ref{prop:repeatedrecursionS} is the computation of the coefficient of the variable $b_m$ in the quadratic form $\sum_{k=0}^n b_k L_{k-1} d_k$ which equals .
+The rest is a minor rewrite to bring out the quadratic in terms of the variable $b_m$. \QED

--0.1in {\bf Remark.} The expression $B(m,n,b_m)$ is quadratic in $b_m$ and is used to represent the influence of the $m$-th digit $b_m$ on the value of $S(L_m)$.
+-0.1in The expression $B(m,n,b_m)$ is quadratic in $b_m$ and is used to represent the influence of the $m$th digit $b_m$ on the value of $S(L_m)$.
 This quadratic form causes the Birkhoff sums to have a combined fractal and parabolic character, resulting in shapes we call `fractabolae', as shown in Figure \ref{fig:fractabolae}.
-For odd values of $m$ the quadratic coefficient $q_md_m<0$ and the quadratic is concave and has a maximum value.
+In the figure, $\rho$ has repeated continued fraction $[\overline{6,11,2,1}]$ and the $q_i$ are (starting with $q_0$): 1, 6, 67, 140, 207, 1382, ... .
+The sums through the previous $q_{n-1}$ are in a shaded rectangle.
+For odd values of $m$ the coefficient $q_md_m$ of the quadratic term is negative and the quadratic is concave and has a maximum value.
 For even values of $m$ the quadratic is convex with a minimum value.
-One can show, see \cite{Ralston}, that \textbf{maximization} of the value $S(L_n)$ is obtained by choosing the even Ostrowski coefficients $b_{2k}=0$ and the odd coefficients $b_{2k+1}$ to be near the real value $b$ that maximizes $B(2k+1,n,b)$.